Skip to Content

 The Deeper Pattern: Why Word Choice Reveals Your Influence Model

-Here's something most people miss entirely: your default influence vocabulary reveals your unconscious influence model.
+Something most people miss entirely.
+Your default influence vocabulary reveals your unconscious influence model.

 If you constantly use words like "suggest," "maybe," and "consider," you're operating from a model where influence is tentative and uncertain.
-You're unconsciously signaling that you're not sure you have the right to influence.
+You're signaling, whether you realize it or not, that you're not sure you even have the right to influence.

 If you default to "require," "mandate," and "must," you're operating from a model where influence is about authority and compliance.
-You're unconsciously signaling that relationship and buy-in don't matter as much as immediate action.
+Relationship and buy-in take a back seat to immediate action.

-Neither model is wrong.
-But both are limiting if they're your only mode.
+Neither model is wrong exactly.
+But both become limiting fast if they're your only gear.

 The most effective influencers I've worked with have access to the full spectrum.
-They can be directive when crisis demands it, persuasive when building consensus matters, transformational when deep change is required, and subtle when the relationship needs protection.
+They can be directive when crisis demands it, persuasive when consensus matters, transformational when deep change is the goal, and subtle when a relationship needs protecting.
+They shift between modes the way a good driver shifts gears.
+Smoothly.
+Without thinking about it too hard.

 Your vocabulary isn't just a communication tool.
 It's a window into your influence psychology.
-When you expand your vocabulary, you're actually expanding your influence capabilities.
+And when you expand the vocabulary, you actually expand what you're capable of.

 From Vocabulary to Mastery: What Comes Next

 This list gives you 127 options where you probably had five or six before.
-That's valuable.
-But vocabulary alone doesn't create influence mastery.
+That matters.
+But vocabulary alone doesn't create influence mastery, any more than owning a good set of wrenches makes you a mechanic.

 The next level is understanding the psychological mechanisms behind why different words work in different contexts.
 Why does "transform" land powerfully in some moments and feel overblown in others?
-Why does "suggest" sometimes preserve relationships and sometimes undermine credibility?
+Why does "suggest" sometimes preserve relationships and sometimes make you look weak?

-That's where influence psychology gets really interesting.
-Because once you understand the mechanisms, you stop needing lists.
-You develop the ability to craft exactly the right language for any situation on the fly.
+That's where influence psychology gets genuinely interesting.
+Because once you understand the mechanisms, you stop needing lists at all.
+You develop the ability to craft exactly the right language for any situation, on the fly, in real time.

 You move from conscious word selection to unconscious linguistic precision.
-The words just flow naturally because you've internalized the principles behind them.
+The words flow naturally because you've internalized the principles driving them.

-That's when influence stops feeling like a technique you're applying and starts feeling like a natural extension of who you are.
+And that's when influence stops feeling like a technique you're applying and starts feeling like... just how you communicate.

 Your Influence Vocabulary Action Plan

-Right now, think about one high-stakes communication you have coming up this week.
+Right now, think about one high-stakes communication you've got coming up this week.
 A presentation, a difficult conversation, a persuasive email, a team meeting.
+Something that actually matters.

 Pull out whatever you've drafted or mentally prepared.
 Look at your influence vocabulary.
 Are you defaulting to weak, vague language when the situation demands clarity?
-Are you using authority language when you need to build buy-in?
+Are you leaning on authority language when what you really need is buy-in?

 Choose words from this list that would make your communication more precise and powerful.